← Back to Blog

 Permit and Inspection Checklist: Fire Safety, Egress and Occupancy

 Ensuring your short-term rental in Nova Scotia meets fire safety, egress, and occupancy standards is essential for safety, compliance, and guest trust.
-Here's what you need to know:
+Non-compliance can result in fines up to $100,000, with daily violations adding further penalties.
+This checklist covers everything you need to know.

 Nova Scotia Short-Term Rental Regulations Overview